KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 The kinetic description files contain a detailed specification of the chemical model, information about the integration method and the desired type of results.
-KPP accepts only one of these files as input, but using the command, code from separate files can be combined.
+KPP accepts only one of these files as input, but using the :ref:`include-cmd` command, code from separate files can be combined.
 The include files can be nested up to 10 levels.
 KPP will parse these files as if they were a single big file.
 By carefully splitting the chemical description, KPP can be configured for a broad range of users.
 In this way the users can have direct access to that part of the model that they are interested in, and all the other details can be hidden inside several include files.
 Often, a file with atom definitions is included first, then species definitions, and finally the equations of the chemical mechanism.

 .. _kpp-sections: